 As a young teen she was signed to a development deal with music biz powerhouse Mike Mason (Mariah Carey, Tevin Campbell), who helped Jennifer hone her songwriting chops and explore the life of a professional musician.
 His impact on Jennifer remains to this day.
 However, Jennifer’s promising start in music was cut short when she found herself in a toxic cycle of self-medicating from depression.
 “Up until then, everything I had done led to nowhere.
 I had to pick myself up,” she confides.

-It’s a been a profound restart for Jennifer, and she now can embrace her gifts through having the confidence and self-love to step back into the pop arena.
-Jennifer released her debut original single “Painkiller” in the summer of 2018 to critical praise.
-Up next, she will follow the powerful opus with live performances and more new, original music including the reflective “Try,” a powerful anthem about a spiritual journey to self-acceptance, coming August 2019.
+It’s a been a profound restart for Jennifer, and she now can embrace her gifts through having the confidence and selflove to step back into the pop arena.
+Jennifer released her debut original single “Painkiller” in the summer of 2018 to critical praise and in 2019, she followed up her powerful opus with a Remix EP, and visuals for new singles ‘Try’ and ‘Falling Leaves.’

 Jennifer’s upcoming music has a narrative flow from black hole emptiness to breaking through into the light.
 “The main theme throughout these songs is self-love.
 It’s about becoming aware of yourself and really dedicating the time to understand who you are,” says Jennifer.